Exercise a high degree of caution overall in Colombia because of the threat of terrorism and criminal activity. See Safety and security

-Be aware of attempts to obtain access to your passport by deception.
-If you are forced to hand it over, contact an
+Be aware of attempts to access your passport by deception.
+If you're forced to hand it over, contact an

 Australian Embassy, High Commission or Consulate for advice.

-If your passport is lost or stolen, you must notify the Australian Government as soon as possible:
+If it's lost or stolen, you must notify the Australian Government as soon as possible: